ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-NIGHT.
+GHT.
 If I should die to-night, My
 friends would look upon my quiet face
 Before they laid it in its resting
 place, And deem that death had left it